dandes3/nachos/userprog/README.txt

        and we feel demonstrates effectively that all parts of the assignment are tested working.
        Check it out.

+     - After running the test script, you will need to do another make to git a working build.
+       We automated some clean ups of binaries into the test for ease of committing to our repo.

      - Any #SCRIPT file to be executed must follow lines with a newline character.
 It just does.